d12frosted/elpa-mirror/melpa/flower-readme.txt

-;;; Commentary:

-;; flower provides simple interface to list tasks (issues) from Jira, TFS, ;; Gitlab and Github using clomacs under the hood for integration with ;; Flower Clojure library.
+flower provides simple interface to list tasks (issues) from Jira, TFS, Gitlab and Github using clomacs under the hood for integration with Flower Clojure library.

-;; See README.md for detailed description.
+See README.md for detailed description.